 Thus, the summative assessment for this module consists of :

-- a 2.0 hour examination at the end of the semester (70%), with a section A of compulsory questions and a section B with 2 questions chosen from 3.
+- a 2.0 hour invigilated examination at the end of the semester (60%), with a section A of compulsory questions and a section B with 2 questions chosen from 3.
 In Part A answer all questions (30 points); In Part B answer two questions out of three (15-points each).
-If all three questions in Part B are attempted only the best two will be counted.

 Formative assessment and feedback